trevorcohn/mantis/README.md

 #### GPU build

-Building on the GPU uses the Nvida CUDA library, currently tested against version 7.5.
+Building on the GPU uses the Nvidia CUDA library, currently tested against version 7.5.
 The process is as follows

     mkdir build_gpu